iHRIS/iHRIS/docs/user/dashboard.md

 # Dashboard

-On the iHRIS dashboard, users can view
+On the iHRIS dashboard, users can view the home page of the system